Dear readers and friends,

 Season 3, Part 4, morning: Edith (Laura Carmichael) getting up early for breakfast (nothing to keep her in bed) now wants a profession

-On commercial popular TV, the program “Girls” does not to me make much progress.
+On commercial popular TV, the program “Girls” seems to me not to have made much progress.
 (See Emily Nussbaum’s New Yorker article, Barbaric Hannah.)
 Why? well for a start all these girls are into sex, and supposedly realistic sex at that.
 Like many a women’s film the sex in Girls is not idealized.
 I did watch 3 episodes of the first season myself and went from feeling liberated by what I was seeing to feeling it was a one joke or one paradigm scenario.
 Girl rises above humiliation, puts her clothes on, and walks away, only to return the next day.
+Does this show really put an end to the demand that women marry, have sex with men and babies?
+No. it does show an alternative lifestyle going on for a small group of upper class white women living in Manhattan for the time of their later 20s.
+These are precisely the terms of Sex and the City.
+And fashion, however differently presented, is central to both, the women costuming themselves.

 Ellen